Apply for a Paper & Bulk Paper Wholesale Trading License in Dubai

 Specialty papers for industrial use

-The licence does not cover retail sale or manufacturing.
+The license does not cover retail sale or manufacturing.
 It is strictly for wholesale trade, meaning transactions are typically business-to-business and conducted in commercial volumes.

 UAE and Dubai Market Context